pnp/List-Formatting/column-samples/generic-embed-file-preview/README.md

 ![screenshot of the sample](./assets/screenshot.png)

 > [!WARNING]
 > As of June 30, 2025, the `embed` action is not supported on site pages, so this sample cannot be used there.
+It also does not work in the Files tab of Microsoft Teams.

 ## Prerequisites